Byterum/crypto-art-contract/README.md

 This action will issue NFTs to the specifed account, and after issuing, token holder can make effect on artwork by updating their layer token values.

-At mobius crypto art, **we force all artworks only support IPFS storage network** to make more **decentralized**.
-The upper layers can also cache the buffer from IPFS for more efficient loading.
+At mobius crypto art, **we force all artworks only support IPFS storage network** to make them **decentralized**.
+The upper layers can also cache the buffer from IPFS (or other network following IPFS protocol) for more efficient loading.

 - For artwork with only 1 master, which often treated as normal artwork, its valid uri format is `mobius://crypto.art/ART/master?ipfs=${cid}`.
 - For artwork with 1 master and multiple layers, its valid uri format is below: